chainify/nolik/README.md

 ```

 ### IPFS configuration
-It is a good practice to mount external volume to your server.
-That will allow to resize and add extra size to IPFS storage without stopping the container (depends on hosting provider).
+It is a good practice to mount an external volume to your server.
+That will allow to resize and add an extra size to IPFS storage without stopping the container (depends on hosting provider).

 In `docker-compose.prod.yml` file **REPLACE** `/mnt/volume_fra1_02/.ipfs/data` and `/mnt/volume_fra1_02/.ipfs/staging` with your actual volumes location.
 ```